senzing-garage/knowledge-base/proposals/sdk-documentation/canonical-descriptions.md

 1. **getRecordPreview**

     - Describes the features resulting from the hypothetical load of a record.
-        - Used to obtain the features for a record that has not been loaded.
+        - Used to preview the features for a record that has not been loaded.

 1. **getRedoRecord**